 Blackwood Partners, have released new details on their upcoming ‘Central City 2’ office tower project at the corner of Old Yale Rd and King George Blvd.
 A new leasing brochure, available on the Central City website, provides some updated renderings, floorplans, and marketing information aimed at future tenants looking for office and retail space.

 Since first being announced back in November 2017, the new renderings depict a re-designed, more refined tower, from that initially conceptualized.
-The new design features a stronger podium fronting Old Yale Rd and a more cohesive tower floor-plate and massing compared to the previous ‘jumbled’ design.
+The new design features a stronger podium fronting Old Yale Rd and a more cohesive tower floor-plate and massing compared to the previous design.
 The rectangular floor plate blends into an elliptical floor plate on higher floors – referencing the existing 25-storey Central City office tower at 102 Ave & University Dr built in 2003.

-According to the leasing brochure, the project will be a 25-storey, Class AAA, mixed- use tower, containing 512,305 SF of commercial space and +/-20,000 SF of retail space contained within the podium.
+Designed by Vancouver’s ZGF Architects, the project will be a 25-storey, Class AAA, mixed- use tower, containing 512,305 SF of commercial space and +/-20,000 SF of retail space contained within the podium.
 The ground level is conceptualized to contain 6 retail units, a restaurant, cafe, and office tower lobby, anchored to a prominent public plaza at the corner of Old Yale Rd and King George Blvd across from Holland Park and King George Station.
 The building will be built to LEED GoldDesign (with a pathway to Platinum), and also contain:

-- Premium end-of-trip facilities, with ample bicycle storage, executive bicycle lockers, shower, and change facilities
+Premium end-of-trip facilities, with ample bicycle storage, executive bicycle lockers, shower, and change facilities

-- Approximately 900 underground parking stalls
+Approximately 900 underground parking stalls

-- High-speed state-of-the-art elevators
+High-speed state-of-the-art elevators

-- Electric vehicle charging stations and car share parking spaces.
+Electric vehicle charging stations and car share parking spaces.

 Numerous other advanced technology features